ImageMagick v6 Examples --

 The "composite" command and "-composite" operator will also take a third masking image which will limit the area effected by the "-compose" method.

 For example given two images, and a mask image you can overlay part of the source image onto the background image, as defined by that mask.
-Please note however that the background image still defines the final size of resulting image.
+Please note however that the background image still defines the final size of the resulting image.

 composite tile_water.jpg tile_aqua.jpg moon_mask.gif mask_over.jpg

-[IM Output] [IM Output] [IM Output] ==> [IM Output]
+[IM Output] [IM Output] [IM Output] => [IM Output]

 The mask image is considered to be part of the destination image, defining what parts of the destination can be modified by the result of the alpha composition.
 That is, the white parts can be modified, while black parts (and parts outside the mask image) are left as is.